Shinjirō Koizumi: 2025 LDP leadership election

+After defeating him in a runoff election for the leadership of the LDP, Sanae Takaichi (left) appointed Koizumi (right) as Minister of Defense in her cabinet in October 2025.

 After Prime Minister Ishiba resigned, Koizumi announced his second leadership candidacy in September 2025 for the 2025 leadership election.
 In opinion polls throughout the election, Koizumi and former Economic Security Minister Sanae Takaichi were seen as the frontrunners as they both polled in first place various times.

 On September 24, Bunshun Online reported possible stealth marketing by Koizumi's campaign, citing an e-mail by his public relations chief Karen Makishima giving associates examples of comments to make online to promote Koizumi.
 Koizumi acknowledged the facts and apologised on 26 September, but denied having been aware of it.
 Makishima resigned from the campaign.
 This led to his campaign receiving several death threats and bomb threats, however Koizumi stated his intent to keep running in the election.

 On 4 October, Takaichi came in first place during the first round of voting with 183 (31.07%) of the vote.
 Koizumi came in second with 164 (27.84%) of the vote, meaning that both Koizumi and Takaichi advanced to the run-off to elect the party leader.
 Takaichi would go on to defeat Koizumi in the run-off by a 54% to 46% margin.